-3 Theoretical Perspectives in Social Work Research 3 Scientific Communication and Dissemination Practices 3 Advanced Clinical Practice with Complex Problems 3 Critical Issues in Social Work 3 Social Work Educator in the University 3 3 3
+SOW 7491 3 Theoretical Perspectives in Social Work Research SOW 7981 3 Scientific Communication and Dissemination Practices SOW 7616 3 Advanced Clinical Practice with Complex Problems SOW 7932 3 Critical Issues in Social Work SOW 7776 3 Social Work Educator in the University

 Courses in Area of Strategic Emphasis - 9 credit hours minimum.

 Students will also take a minimum of three (3) (9 credit hours) graduate courses in their area of strategic emphasis, preferably offered in the offered College.

-Selection of focus area courses is an important decision in the social work PhD program.
+Selection of focus area courses is an important decision in the social work Ph.D. program.
 The following guidelines will be used:

-- PhD Program Chair will serve as the Faculty Academic Advisor during the first year in the PhD program.
-The student and PhD Program Chair will develop an initial program of study that will guide the student toward completion of all degree requirements. - Strategic area courses must be related to one of the USF School of Social Work area of interdisciplinary focus. - Courses in BCS should be considered as first choices for strategic emphasis courses. - Courses should be able to inform the student's dissertation proposal plan and theory and literature sections in the dissertation. - Courses taken should also be able to demonstrate an expertise in a major social work educational program sequence or field of practice-such as mental health, human behavior in the social environment, child welfare, policy, field education, or practice areas such as individuals, group, families, community or organizations. - Given the limited number of required courses, course selection must be very purposive and not based on secondary interests the student may have. - Once a major professor is selected, (usually at the start of the 2nd year), students should be able to present his/her course plan to the major professor.
-If there is a change, the PhD Program Chair must also approve the plan of study. - The PhD Program Chair will keep a copy of the academic plan in the student's file.
+- Ph.D.
+Program Chair will serve as the Faculty Academic Advisor during the first year in the Ph.D. program.
+The student and Ph.D.
+Program Chair will develop an initial program of study that will guide the student toward completion of all degree requirements. - Strategic area courses must be related to one of the USF School of Social Work areas of interdisciplinary focus. - Courses in BCS should be considered as first choices for strategic emphasis courses. - Courses should be able to inform the student's dissertation proposal plan and theory and literature sections in the dissertation. - Courses taken should also be able to demonstrate an expertise in a major social work educational program sequence or field of practice-such as mental health, human behavior in the social environment, child welfare, policy, field education, or practice areas such as individuals, group, families, community or organizations. - Given the limited number of required courses, course selection must be very purposive and not based on secondary interests the student may have.

+- Once a Major Professor is selected, (usually at the start of the 2nd year), students should be able to present their course plan to the major professor.
+If there is a change, the Ph.D.
+Program Chair must also approve the plan of study. - The Ph.D.
+Program Chair will keep a copy of the academic plan in the student's file.